vik37/Microservices_MangoReastaurant_UdemyCurse/README.md

 - RabbitMQ,
 - Azzure: Service Buss Message (1. **Queue**, 2. **Topics**);

-- Images are in the Azure Cloud Storage.
+- The pictures of the products are in the the Azure Cloud Storage.

 ## Badges